 The market for vehicle fuels is highly competitive.
 We believe the biggest competition for CNG and LNG use as a vehicle fuel is gasoline and diesel, as the vast majority of vehicles in our markets are powered by these fuels.
 We also compete with suppliers of other alternative vehicle fuels, including renewable diesel, biodiesel and ethanol, as well as producers and fuelers of alternative vehicles, including hybrid, electric and hydrogen-powered vehicles.
-Additionally, our stations compete directly with other natural gas fueling stations and indirectly with electric vehicle charging stations and fuelers of other alternative vehicle fuels.
+Additionally, our stations compete directly with other natural gas fueling stations and indirectly with electric vehicle charging stations and fueling stations for other alternative vehicle fuels.

-A significant number of established businesses, including alternative vehicle and alternative fuel companies, refuse collectors, utilities and their affiliates, industrial gas companies, truck stop and fuel station owners, fuel providers and other organizations have entered or may enter the market for natural gas and other alternatives for use as vehicle fuel.
-We believe we have approximately 75 competitors in the market for natural gas vehicle fuels, including:
+A significant number of established businesses, including alternative vehicle and alternative fuel companies, refuse collectors, utilities and their affiliates, industrial gas companies, truck stop and fuel station owners, fuel providers and other organizations have entered or may enter the market for natural gas and other alternatives for use as vehicle fuels, including:

-- Providers of CNG fuel infrastructure and fueling services, including Love's Trillium, Gain Clean Fuels, TruStar Energy, AmpCNG and EVO CNG; - Fuel station owners, such as Kwik Trip, a company that owns CNG fueling stations in the Midwestern United States; - Shell Oil Products U.S., which operates LNG fueling stations; - Applied LNG Technology, Stabilis and Prometheus Energy, each of which distributes LNG; and - Utilities and their affiliates in several states, including California, Georgia, Michigan, New Jersey, North Carolina, Utah and Washington, which own and operate public access CNG stations that compete with our stations.
+- Providers of CNG fuel infrastructure and fueling services, including Love's Trillium, Gain Clean Fuels, TruStar Energy, AmpCNG and EVO CNG; - · Fuel station owners, such as Kwik Trip, a company that owns CNG fueling stations in the Midwestern United States; - Shell Oil Products U.S., which operates LNG fueling stations; - Applied LNG Technology, Stabilis and Prometheus Energy, each of which distributes LNG; and - Utilities and their affiliates in several states, including California, Georgia, Michigan, New Jersey, North Carolina, Utah and Washington, which own and operate public access CNG stations that compete with our stations.